 They convert the AC into the voltage that the battery needs.
 Some have dials that you have to turn to control the output.

-Outside of how they are used, that is not the only similarity between a battery tender and a battery minder.
+Outside of how they are used, that is not the only similarity between a battery maintainer and a battery minder.
 Another thing that both have in common is that they provide a float charge.

 This means that the charge that they send to the battery fluctuates depending on how charged the battery is.
 This is important because it keeps the battery from getting overcharged.